1st -13th December 2018

 In January 2010 and December 2011 we made a number of first ascents of 6000m peaks in the high Andes of the Puna de Atacama, as reported in the Alpine Journal and American Alpine Journal 2012 (see bottom of page for extract).
 These were very successful expeditions with many clients making many summits.
 We are heading back to the same general area in December 2018, but obviously to a different (probably) unclimbed summit.
 This is an area of the Andes we know exceptionally well, having run many successful trips in the past twenty years.

-We will fly out to Salta and then be based in the wee village of Antofagasta de la Sierra for the main 13-day itinerary.
+We will fly out to Salta and then be based in the mountains northwest of the wee village of Antofagasta de la Sierra for the main 13-day itinerary.
 This part of the itinerary will include an ascent of an unclimbed peak in the 5750m-6000m range.
 The main ascent will take about 3 to 5 days from a roadhead at about 4000m.
 We'll have private transport in a 4x4, for travelling from Salta and for getting to the roadheads.
 Research on the internet and in all the regular mountaineering journals shows no indication that the main target unclimbed peak has been summitted previously, but we can't guarantee this.
 We have certainly picked good target peaks for First Ascents many times in the past (see our Firsts page for further details).

 With this 2018 expedition we are offering an optional extension to climb Volcan Llullaillaco, one of the highest peak in the Andes at 6739m.
 Incredibly, on the summit of this peak are quite extensive ruins from the time of the Incas.
 In those days sacrifices were made on the summit and there is a very good archaeological museum in Salta covering this story.
 Llullaillaco lies on the border with Chile.
 We will make a (relatively) rapid ascent by the normal route on the Argentine side, since we will arrive at the peak with good acclimatisation.
 This extension will be a further 7 days including travel time and a rest day.
 For more details scroll down or click here.